5-VED/5-VED/README.md

-<h1 align="center">Hi 👋, I'm VED</h1>
+<h1 align="left">Hi 👋, I'm VED</h1>
-<h3 align="center">I am a passionate BaskEnd Developer primarily with Node Js and also FrontEnd Developer in Angular.
+<p align="center">I am a passionate BaskEnd Developer primarily with Node Js and also FrontEnd Developer in Angular.
 In my working experience of around ~1.6 years i have worked on multiple projects and also created dummy projects for learning purpose.
-I love to learn new backend technologies currently i am learning concept of Microservices in Node Js.</h3>
+I love to learn new backend technologies currently i am learning concept of Microservices in Node Js.</p>

 - 🌱 I’m currently learning **Nest Js, Microservices Course.**